-- One of our goals for our energy implementation is to analyze our building energy usage to identify problems and make changes.
+- One of our overarching goals for our energy implementation is to analyze our building energy usage to identify problems and make changes.
 Through our partnership with Trane, we have live access to our school's energy usage on a day to day basis. - Trane installed sensors in our buildings in May of 2016.
-The sensors track the energy usage, and we are able to access that information through an online platform.
-The data is collected every 15 minutes year-round. - We analyze the data collected, and we study the analytics to understand how heating and cooling a building works.
-We also identified problem areas, and used critical thinking skills to understand why those problems exist, and brainstormed effective solutions. - Our control of the HVAC system our school has installed is mostly managed by our lead janitors.
-We had a conversation with him to understand more about how the HVAC system works, the kind of light bulbs our school has installed, and other information in regards to heating and cooling our buildings.
+The sensors track the energy usage, then displays the information through an accessible online platform.
+The data is collected every fifteen minutes on a 24-hour basis. - We analyzed the data that was collected to understand how heating and cooling a building works.
+We used the data to identify problem areas, and used critical thinking skills to understand why these problems exist, and brainstormed effective solutions. - The control of the HVAC system our school has installed is mostly managed by our lead janitor.
+We had a conversation with him to understand more about how the HVAC system works, the kind of light bulbs our school has installed, and other information in regards to heating and cooling our building.